Last Updated on August 5, 2021

 Things to Keep in Mind When Seeking a Private Money Land Loan

 Hard money lenders for land are only willing to finance a loan if you’re looking to buy land for certain reasons.
-For example, if you’re trying to buy land to keep for yourself and build a house on, private money lenders won’t want to get involved (Look for a consumer purpose loan instead!
-Check out our guide on types of loans for more information).
 Private money land loans only come into play if you’re purchasing land as an investment.
 If you’re seeking a hard money land loan and want to cash out equity for vacant land, you must be using the funds for some sort of investment or business reason.

-What leverage do I need to buy land?
+What leverage do I ne>What leverage do I need to buy land?

-How do I refinance my mortgage or cash out equity for leverage?
+How do I refinance my mortgage o>How do I refinance my mortgage or cash out equity for leverage?

-You can use equity or refinancing for a maximum of 50% of the value as-is.
+cing for a maximum of 50% of the value as-is.
 However, make sure you are using a 1st position mortgage, as hard money lenders for land won’t accept a 2nd mortgage on vacant land.
-The typical process for a cash-out refinance can be found here.
+For detailed information on the typical steps involved in a cash-out refinance, click here.

 • Location